BroadcomMFD/code4z/README.md

   - The Data Editor for Mainframe extension enables you to edit VSAM data sets, apply record layouts, and filter records using selection criteria.

 - **Testing tools** for CICS and Batch programs.
-  - The Debugger for Mainframe extension lets you debug CICS and Batch applications written in COBOL.
+  - The Debugger for Mainframe extension enables you to debug CICS and Batch applications that are written in COBOL.

   - With Abend Analyzer for Mainframe you can view abend reports and symbolic data.
   - The HLASM Language Support extension enables you to trace Assembler macros interactively.